broodroosterdev/WindesheimtoiCal/README.md

 `http://127.0.0.1:3000/CLASSCODE` or `http://127.0.0.1:3000/klas/CLASSCODE`

 A save prompt will open which you can use to either save the .ics file or import it into your favourite program!

-You can also use the following options to import Subjects or Teacher Schedule
+You can also use the following options for Subject or Teacher Schedule

 `http://127.0.0.1:3000/vak/SUBJECTCODE` & `http://127.0.0.1:3000/docent/TEACHERCODE`

+# Docker
+For docker usage use the following command to build your docker image

+`docker build -t <your username>/node-web-app .`

+After building your docker image use the following command to run the image

+`docker run -p 3000:3000 -d <your username>/node-web-app`